ABOUT BRITT RIDDLE, LMFT

 I loved going to church as a child.
 I was intrigued by the ritual, mesmerized by the stained glass, inspired by the music, and loved by people across multiple generations.
 Faith gave my life meaning and structure, and the community I grew up in shaped who I became in ways I continue to be grateful for.
 I was also formed by purity culture and other harmful theologies as a teenager, and the work of untangling that impact has been part of my own story.

-I went on to obtain a B.A. in Religion as well as Master of Divinity (M.Div.) and Doctor of Ministry (D.Min.) degrees.
-After 15+ year serving as a minister in congregations, I found myself burned out—the work was meaningful but unsustainable for my nervous system.
+After fifteen years serving as an ordained minister in congregations, I found myself burned out—the work was meaningful, but unsustainable for my nervous system.
 I was working seven days a week, disconnected from my own body, and increasingly aware that something had to change.
-That experience led me to become a therapist.
-I wanted to keep working with people in ways that felt meaningful, and while I had the personal experience, I wanted to deepen my professional understanding of what it costs to remain in high-demand spaces and what recovery can look like.
+That experience led me back to school to become a therapist.
+I wanted to keep working with people in ways that felt meaningful, and while I had the personal experience, I wanted to deepen my professional understanding of what it costs to remain in high-demand spaces—and what recovery can look like.

 EDUCATION & CREDENTIALS